PyWPS/presentation/03-pywps-4.rst

       - resulting data is moved to publishing folder;
       - temporary folder is deleted at execution end.

-   * PyWPS-4 aims at a safer approach:
+   * PyWPS-4 aims at a safer approach (e.g Docker, vagrant)

-      - Docker
-      - vagrant
-      - ...

 Asynchronous Execution